-English Only in the ESL/EFL classroom is an immersion method.
+Do you have an English Only in the classroom policy?

-It is designed so the student only speaks English in the classroom.
-Many schools encourage this and promote it via advertising to potential students.
+Many schools strongly encourage this and promote it via their advertising to potential students.

-No doubt you have used this method yourself – especially if you are an English teacher in a country like China or Korea.
+No doubt you have used this method yourself — especially if you are an English teacher in Asia.

-It is believed this is a highly effective way for students to learn the English language.
+Many teachers believe this is a highly effective way for students to learn the English language.
 After all, the student is only allowed to use English.
-They have to do everything in English.
+They have to do everything in English!

-But this policy also comes under some criticism.
-While there are schools and teachers who practice this method in all their classes there are many that do not.
+But the English Only policy also comes under some criticism.
+While there are schools and teachers who practice this method in all their classes, there are many that do not.

 Some of the criticisms aimed towards the English Only policy include the idea that it removes any sense of fun in the classroom and it makes the teacher too much of an authority figure.